How to build a heroine

 One-day masterclass

 How do writers imagine them and bring them to life on the page?
+How do we make them more than archetypes or tropes so they burst off the page and into a reader’s imagination?

 Who’s it for?